Delay67/discretize-guides/builds/guardian/power-dragonhunter/index.md

 role: 'Damage'
 profession: 'Guardian'
 specialization: 'Dragonhunter'
-benchmark:
-  { small: { dps: 35132, by: 'Shetsa [SC]', youtube: 'C98JaabU6_c' } }
+benchmark: { small: { dps: 35132, by: 'Shetsa [SC]', youtube: 'C98JaabU6_c' } }
 skills: [30783, 30039, 9153, 9251]
 boons: ['Retaliation', 'Aegis']
-conditions: ['Vulnerability', 'Blind', 'Crippled']
+conditions: ['Vulnerability', 'Blinded', 'Crippled']
 code: '[&DQEqOhAvGzkmDyYPihI2AUgBSAH+AP4AtRKJEgAAAAAAAAAAAAAAAAAAAAA=]'
 author: 'SpatiumPrinceps.8927'
 ---

 <Tabs>

 <Tab title="Build">

 The <Specialization name="dragonhunter" text="Power Dragonhunter"/> was moved to the [offmeta](/builds/) due to the fact that you can not replace a <Specialization name="weaver"/> or <Specialization name="Soulbeast"/>. <Specialization title="Power Dragonhunter" name="dragonhunter"/> is a meta build only if it replaces <Specialization name="firebrand" /> and being the main source of <Boon name="quickness"/> by taking <Skill name="feelmywrath"/>, which is used only in short encounters in higher end groups.

 <Specialization name="dragonhunter" /> is good and easy to play build for fractals.
 It has great burst options and deals high consistent damage while providing medium defiance bar damage and <Condition name="vulnerability"/>.